megjohnson1999/assembly-clustering-validation/README.md

 ## Conclusions

 ### On K-mer Clustering
-1. **K-mer clustering does not work for viral metagenomics** - samples are too diverse to form meaningful clusters
+1. **K-mer clustering does not work for viral metagenomics** - s are too diverse to form meaningful clusters
 2. MetaGrouper and Sourmash both failed to produce usable groupings
 3. This is likely a fundamental limitation of k-mer approaches for viral data